Most Prestigious Consulting Firms Ranked in 3 Tiers

 Arthur D. Little

 Arthur D. Little is the oldest management consulting firm in the world, founded in 1886.
-It has roughly 1,200 employees across 40 offices worldwide.
-The firm has a stronger presence in Europe and is known for its work in technology and innovation strategy.
+It has roughly 1,200 employees across 40 offices worldwide, with a stronger presence in Europe and deep expertise in technology and innovation strategy.

-Arthur D. Little has appeared in the Vault Top 10 in both the 2025 and 2026 Best Overall Consulting Firms to Work For list in North America.
+Arthur D. Little ranked #10 Best Overall Firm in the 2026 Vault North America survey and placed in the top five for formal training and health and wellness.
 It punches well above its weight for a firm of its size.

 Simon-Kucher

 Simon-Kucher is a global strategy consulting firm based in Germany with approximately 2,000 employees across 38 offices.
-The firm is best known as the world’s leading pricing strategy consultancy and works across a wide variety of industries.
+The firm is best known as the world’s leading pricing strategy consultancy, and it jumped from #23 to #17 in the 2026 Vault North America Best Overall ranking.

 OC&C Strategy Consultants